wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

 	> [!IMPORTANT]
 	> Extract the zip file after downloading and before moving on to the next step.
 The CoE Starter Kit compressed file contains all solution components and non-solution aware components that make up the CoE Starter Kit.
+	> For more information, see [Set up core components](/power-platform/guidance/coe/setup-core-components).

 1. Create an environment in which to set up the CoE.